Deploying Keycloak on AWS ECS with Fargate using Terraform

 Introduction

 In this comprehensive guide, we'll walk through deploying Keycloak on AWS Elastic Container Service (ECS) with Fargate using Terraform.
-This serverless approach eliminates the need to manage the underlying infrastructure, allowing you to focus on your application.
+This serverless approach eliminates the need to manage underlying infrastructure, allowing you to focus on your application.

 Why This Approach?